troyjoseph/Uber/README.md

 ## Design designs

 This app was designed to be  easy to use and present accurate data.
 On the front end there are few controls.
 Users can drag the polygon to their preferred shape or choose between pickups and dropoffs.
-The rest of the app reacts dynamically to these decisions to present the requested information with a heat map, top ten pins, and large text on the left side of the screen.
+The rest of the app reacts dynamically to these decisions to present the requested information with a heat map, top ten pins, and large text on the right side of the screen.

 To support extremely fast data aggregation, the app utilizes a Postgis spatial database.
 This optimizes the collection of data from within a bounded region, enabling the user to quickly change the polygon as he or she wants.
 Postgis also supports other important features like clustering to help determine top ten locations.